gmcgarry/pdp11/images/README.md

 ![US 250V/20A](250v20a.jpg)

-Australian circuits are 220-240V @ 10A.
+Australian sockets are 220-240V @ 10A (but household circuits are typically rated from 20A).
 Sockets with 220V-240V @ 15A have a wider ground pin.
-Sockets with 220V-240V @ 20A have wider ground and active/neutral pins.
+Sockets with 220V-240V @ 20A have
+ider ground and active/neutral pins.